thirty-four/stable-diffusion-webui-wildcards/README.md

 1. Replace the wildcards folder with the backup you made (if applicable)
 1. Completely restart A1111 webui including your terminal (black screen that appears when you start automatic 1111).

-### Uninstalling extensions
-If you do not know how to uninstall extension, here's a rundown:

-1. Stop A1111 webui by closing your terminal (black screen that appears when you start automatic 1111).
-1. Navigate to your A1111's install location and then into extensions
-1. Manually delete the extension's folders

 ## Install manually
 Alternatively, to install by hand:

-1. Make sure the the following extensions are **uninstalled**: stable-diffusion-webui-wildcards, adetailer, sd-dynamic-prompts See [uninstalling extensions](#uninstalling_extensions) for more details
+1. Make sure the the following extensions are **uninstalled**: stable-diffusion-webui-wildcards, adetailer, sd-dynamic-prompts See [uninstalling extensions](#uninstalling-extensions) for more details
 2. From your base `stable-diffusion-webui` directory, run the following commands to install:
     ```
     git clone https://github.com/Cryptik-Rick/sd-webui-wildcards-ad.git extensions/sd-webui-wildcards-ad